-If you search for them, you can find more than fifty thousand published scientific studies about the use of vitamin C, according to Dr. Levy.
+If you search for them, you can find more than fifty thousand published scientific studies about the use of vitamin C, according to Dr. Tom Levy MD JD.
 Two-time Nobel Prize winner Linus Pauling also collected much knowledge and many observations about the use of vitamin C for health.
-Contrary to popular belief, high doses of vitamin C do not cause kidney stones.
+Again, contrary to popular belief, high doses of vitamin C do not cause kidney stones.
 Oxalate, calcium, and acid-forming foods may be the cause kidney stones.
 Such doses can be therapeutic, at least for some people, according to the aforementioned doctors.
 A person who ordinarily develops diarrhea from, say, a twelve-gram dose of vitamin C, might be able to tolerate more than one hundred grams when ill with a cold or flu.

 In Europe, the authorities in certain countries appear to be restricting the availability of powdered vitamin C in bulk.
-It is still available in GMO-free form via Alimed in France (website in French) and Classikool in the UK.
+It is still available in GMO-free form via AliMed in France (website in French), Classikool in the UK, and Vitalundfitmit100 in Germany.
 In the US, vitamin C in bulk is available from Pure Bulk and NOW Foods.
 This is not an endorsement of these suppliers.
 Do your own research, and think for yourself.